mvolkmann/blog/src/swift/CloudKit.md

 Push notifications are only sent to apps running in real devices, not to apps running in the Simulator.

+## Simulator Testing

+When testing in the Simulator, sign in to your iCloud by opening the Settings app within the Simulator, clicking "Sign in to your iPhone", and entering your Apple ID and password.
+When prompted about merging contacts, click "Don't Merge".

 ## Production Databases